seasid3/seasid3-prin_data_analy/README.md

 - 2.3 The last 5 rows of the data
 - 2.4 The feature names
 - 2.5 The target classes
+- 2.6 I also wanted to see the target class names so I did this

 *Task 3: Summarize the data*
 - For each feature in the dataset, calculate and display: